Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 * [common](./common) This directory contains functions for serializing and de-serializing data for PnP and for creating the `IOTHUB_DEVICE_CLIENT_HANDLE` that acts as the transport.  `pnp_temperature_controller` makes extensive use of these functions and demonstrates their use.  **The files in [common](./common) are written generically such that your PnP device application should be able to use them with little or no modification, speeding up your development.**

-## Configuring the sample
+## Configuring the samples

-Both samples uses environment variables to retrieve configuration.
+Both samples use environment variables to retrieve configuration.

 * If you are using a connection string to authenticate:
   * set IOTHUB_DEVICE_SECURITY_TYPE="connectionString"